 A controller is the person that decides how and why to collect and use the data.
 This will usually be an organisation, but can be an individual (eg a sole trader).
 If you are an employee acting on behalf of your employer, the employer would be the controller.
 The controller must make sure that the processing of that data complies with data protection law.

 In this guide, we generally use the term ‘organisation’ or ‘you’ to mean the controller.

 A processor is a separate person or organisation (not an employee) who processes data on behalf of the controller and in accordance with their instructions.
 Processors have some direct legal obligations, but these are more limited than the controller’s obligations.

 Further reading – Guide to the UK GDPR

 We have more guidance on controllers and processors in our Guide to the GDPR key definitions section.

 This is the technical term for the individual whom particular personal data is about.
 In this guide we generally use the term ‘individuals’ instead.

 We also cooperate with data protection authorities in other countries.
-We are currently a member of the European Data Protection Board (EDPB), which includes representatives from data protection authorities in each EU member state, and we contribute to EDPB guidelines and other joint activities.
+We continue to work closely with the European Data Protection Board (EDPB), which includes representatives from data protection authorities in each EU member state.